jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

   * Assess PVC and R/W access.
 Verify PVC configuration.
 Some storage classes or persistent volume types may have restrictions on directory creation
   * Verify security context for the pod.
 Modify the pod's security context to allow necessary permissions.
+  * The podTemplate can be configured at the same level as the task and job managers so any mounted volumes will be available to those pods.
+See [basic-reactive.yaml](https://github.com/apache/flink-kubernetes-operator/blob/main/examples/basic-reactive.yaml) from Flink Operator examples.

 ## Flink Session